Sts. Constantine & Helen

 Our Clergy & Staff

 Fr.
 David grew up in a Christian home attending Baptist and non-denominational churches.
-As an adult he was seeking the reliability and of apostolic authority and authenticity of Christian worship centered on Christ’s presence in the Eucharist.
+As an adult, he was seeking the reliability of apostolic authority and authenticity of Christian worship centered on Christ’s presence in the Eucharist.
 He found those and more, but was surprised by God’s grace and mercy in the Orthodox Church.